Estimated reading time: 6 minutes

 - Opening hours – Thursday to Monday from 12 – 3 pm, Dinner: Friday to Saturday from 7 pm to 9 pm

 Located on Hermitage road Restaurant Botanica is modern Australian dining with a regionally distinctive style using fresh-picked Hunter Valley ingredients.
-The cuisine and presentation reflect chef Shayne Mansfield’s vision on a culinary experience that he wants to share with restaurant patrons.
-If you visit Restaurant Botanica in Hunter Valley, you have options for order 2-course experience cost $69 PP and 3 courses are $79 PP. If you are after the more authentic experience, try the plant-based chef’s special at $110pp.
+The cuisine and presentation reflect chef Shayne Mansfield’s vision of a culinary experience that he wants to share with restaurant patrons.
+If you visit Restaurant Botanica in Hunter Valley, you have options to order a 2-course experience that costs $69 PP and 3 courses are $79 PP. If you are after the more authentic experience, try the plant-based chef’s special at $110pp.
+If you are planning a visit to this wine region to impress your bestie on her special day, add lunch at Restaurant Botanica to the Hen party ideas Hunter Valley list.

 - TripAdvisor ranking – 4.5 stars